 At Upstream Tech, we’re motivated by our work to improve forecasting skill and apply it to the world’s pressing environmental issues.
 In collaboration with NGOs, state agencies, and water resource engineers, we’ve used our HydroForecast application to improve hydrologic understanding of the American West.

-Drawing from this work, in this blog we explore how hydrologic information can better inform water market index values in California.
-As a part of this effort, we’re publishing a new newsletter that provides monthly updates on hydrologic conditions and forecasts in California’s most important reservoirs.
-Subscribe here.
+Drawing from this work, in this blog we explore how hydrologic information can better inform water market prices and trading activity in California.
+As a part of this effort, we’re publishing a new newsletter in partnership with WestWater Research that provides regular updates on California water market prices and trading activity, as well as monthly updates on hydrologic conditions and forecasts in California’s most important reservoirs.
+Subscribe to the California HydroForecast Outlook here.

 Boosting Market Participation